Cheeden/tp/docs/UserGuide.md

 title: User Guide
 ---

-TutorTrack is a centralised tool to manage lesson plans, assignments, deadlines and learning progress based on student contacts in one streamlined system.
+TutorTrack is a centralised CLI-based tool to manage lesson plans, assignments, deadlines and learning progress based on student contacts in one streamlined system.
 Built for tutors with many students, TutorTrack helps reduce time spent on administrative tasks and simplifies preparation of progress updates for parents.
 With that, tutors are empowered to focus on what matters most – marking, giving feedback, and creating target resources for students.

 * Table of Contents
 {:toc}